fallingcube/shop.ai/README.md

 - Initializing new chat sessions
 - Sending messages
 - Retrieving the chat history
-- Sending heartbeats
 - Retrieving the server status
 - (Custom functionalities)

-The communication with the backend is done via HTTP and Websockets.
+The communication with the backend is done via HTTP and Socket.IO.